- American Physical Society Sites

-This award is endowed by Keithley Instruments, Inc. and the Instrument and Measurement Science Topical Group (IMSTG).
+This award is endowed by Keithley Instruments, Inc. and the Topical Group on Instrument and Measurement Science (GIMS).
 The award honors Joseph F. Keithley for his outstanding contributions and numerous accomplishments in area of sensitive and precision instrument development and measurement techniques.

 This Award will be made annually to one or a few individuals working in the same area for outstanding advances in measurement science or products that impact the physics community by providing better measurements.
 Nominations are active for 3 years.

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.